Home Chemical Hair Straighteners Permanent Straighteners

 While many products now tout themselves as being formaldehyde-free, the chemicals they do include are often “formaldehyde releasers.”
 Chemical ingredients such as methanal, methanediol, formalin and methylene glycol all release formaldehyde fumes when they are mixed with water during the hair straightening treatment.
 Additionally, many chemicals that are listed as formaldehyde-free release other closely related compounds that carry similar risks.

-In April 2024, the FDA is scheduled to ban formaldehyde and formaldehyde-releasing chemicals from hair straighteners in the U.S. But that doesn’t mean the existing supply on the market will be formaldehyde-free.
+In April 2024, the FDA was scheduled to ban formaldehyde and formaldehyde-releasing chemicals from hair straighteners in the U.S. This deadline was missed by the FDA and is now scheduled to take effect in July 2024.
+But that still doesn’t mean the existing supply on the market will be formaldehyde-free.

 Other chemical-related health issues include: